Skip to content

 Compile-Time Baud Rate Calculation and Error Validation

-A common pitfall in baud rate calculation is that the target baud rate does not evenly divide the clock frequency, causing a deviation between the actual and target baud rates.
-By using constexpr, we can directly calculate the baud rate register value and the error percentage, and use static_assert to ensure the error is within an acceptable range.
+A common pitfall in baud rate calculation is that the target baud rate might not divide the clock frequency evenly, causing a discrepancy between the actual and target baud rates.
+We can use constexpr to directly calculate the baud rate register value and the percentage error, combined with static_assert to ensure the error remains within an acceptable range.

 struct BaudRateConfig {